xXShaneXx/C-/StlLibrary.md

 for (auto n : numbers) {
     std::cout << n << std::endl;
 }

 Output:

-Copy code
 1
 2
 3
 4
 5

 Explanation:
-Characteristics: Dynamic size, fast access, and efficient at appending elements at the end.
+std::vector is a sequence container that allows dynamic resizing.
+It supports random access and is efficient for adding/removing elements at the end.
-Usage: Ideal when you need a resizable array with fast access.
 2. std::deque
-std::deque (double-ended queue) allows fast insertion and removal of elements at both the front and back.
+A double-ended queue that supports fast insertion and deletion at both ends.
+Code Example:

-Example:
-cpp
-Copy code
 #include <deque>
 #include <iostream>